openeuler-mirror/docs/docs/en/docs/Installation/installation-guideline.md

     If the HTTPS server uses a private certificate, press **e** on the installation wizard page to go to the parameter editing page of the selected option, and add the **inst.noverifyssl** parameter.

-    Enter the actual installation source address, for example, **https://repo.openeuler.org/openEuler-20.03-LTS-SP1/OS/x86_64**, in the text box. **openEuler-20.03-LTS-SP1** indicates the version number, and **x86_64** indicates the CPU architecture.
+    Enter the actual installation source address, for example, **https://repo.openeuler.org/openEuler-20.03-LTS-SP1/OS/x86_64/**, in the text box. **openEuler-20.03-LTS-SP1** indicates the version number, and **x86_64 ** indicates the CPU architecture.
+Use the actual version number and CPU architecture.

   - FTP mode